akimi-yano/akimi-yano/README.md

 ### :star: Notes :

-Hello, I am a Software Engineer specializing in Artificial Intelligence and Machine Learning !
+Hello, my name is Akimi, and I am an Artificial Intelligence/ Machine Learning Software Engineer !
 I also have experience for Full Stack Engineering.

 ---

 ### :woman_technologist: About Me :

-- :telescope: Software Engineer passsionate about building mind-blowing AI apps.
+- :telescope: Artificial Intelligence/ Machine Learning Software Engineer passsionate about building mind-blowing AI apps.

 - :seedling: Currently learning and exploring ways to contribute to different communities.